kibook/s1kd-tools/s1kd-dmls/README.md

 -p
 Do not replace control characters (\\n, \\t) when printing.

--D, -P
+-D, -P, -C, -M
-List data modules/publication modules.
-If neither is specified, -DP is assumed.
+List data modules, publication modules, comments and ICN metadata files respectively.
+If none are specified, -DPCM is assumed.

 -h
 Show the usage message.